coldclimate/omnomfrickinnom/content/blog/2020-04-24-lockdown-dhal.markdown

 ## Do

 * Cook the onions and garlic on saute mode for a good ten minutes or so with the butter
-* Add all the rest of the ingrediants and stir and sizzle for a couple of minutes
+* Add all the rest of the ingredients and stir and sizzle for a couple of minutes
 * Add three times the volume of peas of hot water
 * Pressure cook for 30 minutes
 * Season (I needed about a teaspoon of salt)